Hoyasumii/avengers-endgame/README.md

 LAURA BARTON: Ketchup?
 [Camera switches back to Clint and his daughter] I can do ketchup.

 CLINT BARTON: Mind your elbow.
 [Lila releases the arrow and it hits the target directly in the bullseye.]
 Hahaha!
 Good job, Hawkeye.
-Go get yo
+Go get you